 Start Dates: Six starts per year: January, March, May, June, August, October

 Curriculum and Graduation Requirements

 Thesis Required: No

-Capstone Options: Capstone course: directed project, thesis, or internship (options vary by concentration, no capstone required for technical communication)
+Capstone Options: Capstone course: directed project, thesis, or internship (options vary by concentration)

 Example Courses: Curriculum depends on concentration, sample courses include: Rhetoric of Business, Science and Technology; Multiplatform Writing; Organizational Communication in the Digital Age; Media Research & Analysis; Leadership Theory & Communication; Social Media & Internet Marketing; Crisis Communication and Organizational Image; Media & Social Influence; American Politics

 Admissions Requirements: Bachelor's degree

 Estimated Tuition*: ~$19,635 + fees (based on 33 credits)

 Cost per Credit Hour: $595 per credit hour